KDE/ghostwriter/README.md

 ## Contribute

-Please submit any bugs you find through [GitHub](http://github.com/wereturtle/ghostwriter) with a detailed description on how to replicate the problem.
-New translations are also welcome.
-However, please note that new feature requests are no longer being accepted.
-Please read the [contributing guide](https://github.com/wereturtle/ghostwriter/blob/master/CONTRIBUTING.md) for further details before reporting an issue or submitting a pull request.
-Please also consider volunteering for one of the tasks listed on the website [here](https://wereturtle.github.io/ghostwriter/contribute.html).
+Please read the [contributing guide](https://wereturtle.github.io/ghostwriter/contribute.html) on how to contribute.

 ## Licensing

 The source code for *ghostwriter* is licensed under the [GNU General Public License Version 3](http://www.gnu.org/licenses/gpl.html).
 However, various icons and third-party FOSS code (i.e., Hunspell and cmark-gfm) have different licenses compatible with GPLv3.
-Please read the COPYING files in the respective folders for the different licenses.
+Please read the COPYING or LICENSE files in the respective folders for the different licenses.